sdondley/sdondley.github.io/_notes/vim.md

 * [Insert date](/Insert-date)

 ## Plugins
-Some useful plugins I use (this list is not complete):
+Some useful plugins I use (not a complete list):
 * [vimwiki](/vimwiki) - used to generate these notes very quickly
 * [CtrlP](/CtrlP) - for opening files quickly